aws-samples/serverless-patterns/appsync-lambda-bedrock-async-stream-subscription-cdk/README.md

-# AppSync Lambda Bedrock Streaming Pattern for Long-running Invocations
+# AppSync Async Bedrock Streaming with Lambda Event Mode

-This pattern demonstrates how to implement [long-running invocations](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-reference-bedrock-js.html#long-running-invocations)  with Amazon Bedrock using AWS AppSync subscriptions and AWS Lambda, following the official AWS AppSync documentation pattern.
+This pattern demonstrates how to implement [long-running invocations](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-reference-bedrock-js.html#long-running-invocations)  with Amazon Bedrock using AWS AppSync subscriptions and AWS Lambda in Event Mode, following the official AWS AppSync documentation pattern.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/appsync-lambda-bedrock-async-stream-subscription-cdk